 The lifeblood of any charity is the money donated by others, whether through individual and corporate giving, or via grant funding.
-This internship will allow you to become involved in all aspects of promoting the activities of the charity and its partners, whether that be developing strategies, creating fresh ideas, updating web pages, designing new printed materials or working with outside designers.
+This internship will allow you to become involved in all aspects of promoting the activities of the charity and its partners, whether that be developing strategies, creating fresh ideas, updating web pages, or designing new promotional materials.

 Secondly, thank goodness!

-As an intern you will be shadowing the Marketing Manager and working together as a team.
-There is (unfortunately) a considerable amount of time spent sitting behind a laptop.
-Paperwork is unavoidable - whether it's keeping tabs on your budget, sourcing quotes, answering emails, updating databases, soliciting new contacts, or doing research on the Internet.
-It is this paperwork that forms the nuts and bolts of fundraising and marketing - the real legwork that takes place behind the scenes and is an essential part of our work.
+There is (unfortunately) a considerable amount of time spent sitting behind a laptop; answering emails, updating databases, carrying out research on the Internet, etc. It is this ‘paperwork’ that forms the nuts and bolts of fundraising and marketing; the real legwork that takes place behind the scenes and is an essential part of our work.

 What are we looking for?

-As a Fundraising and Marketing intern you will have had some previous work experience in this field.
+As a Fundraising and Marketing intern you will ideally have, or be working towards, a relevant qualification and have some previous work experience in this field.

 On a personal level, you will need to be self-motivated and disciplined, but still flexible in your approach.
 There is a lot to learn, explore, and develop for yourself, so a creative mind and the ability to think on your feet are essential.
-Plus - you need to like people!
-Marketing is about relationships - whether you're working with graphic designers, a protective secretary who won't put your call through, an agent who says "yes" but means "no”, a supplier that lets you down, and so on – you need to be able to keep a smile on your face.
+Plus, you need to like people!
+Marketing is about relationships - and the ability to keep a smile on your face.
 Not everyone is going to welcome you at their door and half the job is accepting that, while disappointment is going to come your way, it only takes one success to make your day!